good-data-institute/rewiring-aotearoa-electrification-progress-tracker/README.md

 python .\scripts\verify_setup.py
 ```

+Fix anything that comes up after the script runs, if needed.

-🎉 Done!
+### 5. Celebrate 🎉

 The following URLs should work now:

 - Backend API: http://localhost:8000
 - API Docs: http://localhost:8000/docs
 - Streamlit: http://localhost:8501
 - Shiny: http://localhost:8502

+### 6. Access the dashboard online

+As of December 2025, the Streamlit dashboard is deployed into a staging environment on Render and is accessible at https://electrification-dashboard-udy4.onrender.com.

+When accessing the dashboard for the first time, click 'Refresh All Data' to populate the dashboard with the latest set of metrics and metadata.

 ## 🔧 Development